princeton-nlp/PTP/README.md

 pip install -r requirements.txt
 ```

 We strongly recommend using the exact same `transformers` and `accelerate` versions for best reproducibility.
+Please checkout the [renderer readme](./rendering/src) to make sure that the renderer is correctly configured.

 ## Preparing the data